annalisa144/reverdecer/_posts/2019-04-12-getting-our-money-back-chapter-2.md

 layout: post
 ---

 How would we retrieve the $1000 the Mexican government owes us?
-If you don't know why they have our money, [read episode 1](http://reverdecer.annalisagross.com/2019/03/18/getting-our-money-back/).
+If you don't know why they have our money, [read chapter 1](http://reverdecer.annalisagross.com/2019/03/18/getting-our-money-back/).

 We thought we'd have to make separate trips to Mexico City, each navigating one of the biggest cities in the world in a language we barely speak.
 We expected semi-rude and overly complicated beauracracy.
 Our days in Mexico were running out, and we just had to try - $1000!
 Could we think of it as a potentially-paid trip to Mexico City?